Our Promises to You:

 - ECHINACEA: The North American Native’s preferred immunity supporting herb.
 This wildflower, leaves, and roots have been shown to support the white blood cells’ functioning so they can do their job as quick as possible.*

-- VITAMIN C: This compound is the “trigger molecule” that send the immune system into battle.
+- VITAMIN C: This compound is the “trigger molecule” that sends the immune system into battle.
 The human body can’t make or store vitamin C, it needs a dose every day.
-This blend offer just the right daily amount for modern human.*
+This blend offer just the right daily amount for modern humans.*